masatonakatsuji2021/hachiware_server/README.md

 Q. Is it OK? [y/n] (y) :
 ```

 Answer each question and select y(yes) at the final confirmation.
-A server configuration file (conf file) is generated.
+A directory for the server section and a configuration file (conf.js file) will be generated.

 After that, it will be updated if you restart the server with the start command etc.